Uzeir Abduramanov

-Uzeir Abduramanovich Abduramanov (Üzeir Abduraman oğlu Abduramanov, Узеир Абдураманович Абдураманов; 25 March 1916 – 19 January 1991) was a sapper in the Red Army during the Great Patriotic War.
-After securing the safe transfer of troops across the Sozh river under heavy enemy fire and through icy water, he was declared a Hero of the Soviet Union on 15 January 1944.
-Despite having served in the Red Army throughout the entire war and achieving recognition for his bravery, he was still deported to Uzbekistan in 1945 because of his Crimean Tatar ethnicity.
-His entire family had also suffered exile in the deportation of 1944.
+Uzeir Abduramanovich Abduramanov (Üzeir Abduraman oğlu Abduramanov, Узеир Абдураманович Абдураманов; 25 March 1916 – 19 January 1991) was a sapper in the Red Army during World War Two.
+After securing the safe transfer of troops across the Sozh river under heavy enemy fire and through icy water he was awarded the title Hero of the Soviet Union for his bravery but was exiled soon after for being a Crimean-Tatar.

 Early life

 Abduramanov was born on 25 March 1916 to a peasant Crimean-Tatar family in either Kashik-Degirmen or Jag'a Mamish, Crimea.
 After completing trade school in 1933 he worked in Simferopol until he was drafted into the Red Army in 1939.
+He was very supportive of communism and an active member of the Komsomol.
+Before World War II he participated in the Battle of Khalkhin Gol.

 World War II

-Abduramanov was deployed to fight in the German-Soviet war shortly after the start of Operation Barbarossa; he had previously fought in the Battle of Khalkhin Gol.
+Abduramanov was deployed to fight in World War II shortly after the start of Operation Barbarossa.
+He fought on the Southwestern Front until April 1942, the North Caucasian Front until February 1943, and then on the Central Front.
 He saw action in the Battle of Stalingrad before advancing on to Byelorussia.

 During the fighting in Novye Tereshkovichi, Gomel Region in 1943 he was one of the seventeen sappers tasked with building a bridge across the icy Sozh river for advancing Red Army troops.
 The crossing lasted nine hours, and only three of the sappers survived.
 The sappers had stayed in the ice water the entire time and continued to lay support beams even under heavy enemy artillery and machine-gun fire.
+Leading his crew, he refused to leave the freezing water despite sustaining a head injury and blood loss.
+After the construction was finished he was thanked by general Pavel Batov.
 For his resilience and bravery at the Sozh crossing he was declared a Hero of the Soviet Union by decree of the Supreme Soviet on 15 January 1944.
 He had been previously recognized for his bravery in the Sev and Desna crossings.

+At the award ceremony in the Kremlin, Mikhail Kalinin remarked on how short he was while giving him his gold star.
+In February 1944 he became cadet at the Moscow Engineering School, but was expelled from the school before graduating due to the deportation of Crimean Tatars.

+1944

-In May his family was deported to Uzbekistan because of their Crimean Tatar ethnicity; his status as a war hero did not stop the Soviet government of declaring his family "enemies of the people".
-Later that year, an issue of the magazine Ogonyok included his portrait in a photo gallery of Heroes of the Soviet Union, all of different ethnicities - but the caption for Abduramanov's picture said he was Azeri, not Crimean Tatar.
+In May 1944 his family was deported to Uzbekistan because of their Crimean Tatar ethnicity; his status as a war hero did not stop the Soviet government of declaring his family "enemies of the people".
+In the summer Abduramanov visited Crimea, expecting that his status as a war hero would have saved his family from deportation, only to find that they too had been exiled.
+As he was a Crimean Tatar, he was expelled from the military academy and sent to Uzbekistan, where he found his family was living on the Narpay state farm.